wilsontom/personl-webpage/content/talks.md

   Conference Posters
 </h2>

+* **Biomarkers of dietary intake and their association with physical capability assessments** . *International Sarcopenia Translational Research Conference, Virtual, June 2021*

 * **Spectral binning and it’s application in high throughput metabolomics and biomarker discovery**. *Metabomeeting, East Midlands Conference Centre, UK, December, 2018*

 * **Chemotyping in the field: application of metabolomics to study the metabolome diversity of the bio-energy grass Miscanthus**. *Metabomeeting, Royal Institution, London UK, September 2014*